Gift Cards | Gardening Tips | Free Catalog | Email Sign-Up |

 c) Measure the grid: Use a string line marked every 6″ or 12″ (with a Magic Marker), stretch it between two stakes to show you where to plant each plug.

-d) Use a cordless drill to make the planting holes: Using a cordless drill and a 1 ¼″ diameter wood boring bit, drill one inch deep holes on a grid 6″ or 12″ apart, place the plug in the hole and step on it to firm it into the soil.
+d) Use a cordless drill to make the planting holes: Using a cordless drill and a 1 ¼″ diameter wood boring bit, drill 1 inch deep holes on a grid 6″ or 12″ apart, place the plug in the hole and step on it to firm it into the soil.
 Plant the row and move the stakes to the next row.
 When done planting the whole area, water thoroughly.

 WATERING - Frequency: Water in newly planted plugs thoroughly so that the soil is wet to a depth of 4-6 inches.
 The frequency of subsequent irrigation will depend on how quickly the soil dries.
 Water enough to keep the soil damp but not muddy with standing puddles.
 First week to 10 days: Water daily in the early evening.
 Next couple of weeks: As the plugs begin to root-out into the soil and grow, watering can be reduced to every 2nd or 3rd day.
 Plugs that are taking hold and rooting-out will be noticeably greener and have longer, larger leaf blades than one’s that haven’t.
 After the first month: If it’s not too hot and dry, your growing plugs will need watering no more than one to two times per week, putting down an inch of water each time.
 Use several empty coffee cans placed around the newly planted area to measure the amount of water applied.
 Even xeric native grasses like Buffalo and Grama grass need regular irrigation that first growing season.
-Once established, the amount of water needed next summer will be much less!
+Once established, the amount of water needed next growing season will be much less!

 WEEDING - Weeds will sprout quickly in newly planted areas.
 Weed control is essential so they don’t smother your new plugs.
 Pull weeds when they’re small.

-Once established Buffalo and Blue Grama grass are very drought tolerant, but they may need extra water during the hottest part of the summer to keep them green and actively growing.
+Watering: Once established Buffalo and Blue Grama grass are very drought tolerant, but they may need extra water during the hottest part of the summer to keep them green and actively growing.
 Turn on the sprinklers to apply approximately an inch of water every two weeks.

 Bella’ bluegrass will need more water each month than Buffalo or Grama in western climates.
 Water ‘Bella’ when it gets a gray-green color and the grass blades are folded and thin.